Where to Stay in Santiago, Chile - A Local's Guide

 Santiago is a very large city which takes hours to cross from end to end via public transportation.
 With that in mind, I always advise staying somewhere that is close to the places you plan on visiting and that has good access to the metro system.

-Also consider Santiago’s geography: To the city’s east lie the Andes mountains, while to its west is the Coastal Range, with the Pacific Ocean just a bit beyond the mountains.
+Also consider Santiago’s geography: to the city’s east lie the Andes mountains, while to its west is the Coastal Range, with the Pacific Ocean just a bit beyond the mountains.
 The city is also bissected by the Mapocho river, which effectively splits it into two halves: one north, the other south.

 For your base here, you should always plan to stay somewhere south of the river, mostly concentrating on the areas just off of the city center and then further east, in the eastern “suburbs”.